 - We will review your Eligibility Survey and DD-214 to verify that you are eligible for our program.
 If not, we will direct you to other resources that may help you find a program that can assist you.

-- After we receive your completed, signed Release of Medical Information Forms, we will send you an application and a list of supplemental documents to return with your application.
+- a list of supplemental documents to return with your application.

 - After we receive your completed application and supplemental documents, we will obtain necessary medical records.
 In some cases, we will send a report form to the practitioners and ask them to fill it out and return it to us; in other cases it is more expedient for the applicant to obtain a complete copy of his/her medical record and have it sent to us.